sobaee/dict2mdx/README.md

 # dict2mdx
-This is a bash script to automatically convert Lingvo DSL, Babylon BGL, Stardict, ZIM, etc dictionaries to MDict MDX (see input formats supported by https://github.com/ilius/pyglossary)
+This is a bash script to automatically convert Lingvo DSL, Babylon BGL, Stardict, ZIM, Slob, Tabfile txt, etc dictionaries to MDict MDX (see input formats supported by https://github.com/ilius/pyglossary)

 REQUIRMENTS: